GurukulOnRoad/bfsi-ai-hinglish-knowledge-graph-hcam/README.md

 **HCAM™ (Hinglish Cognitive Anchoring Model™)** is a Bharat-originated reference framework for **Human–Machine literacy in non-native English contexts**.

 HCAM™ (Hinglish Cognitive Anchoring Model™) is the official and conceptual name of the framework, originated and developed in Bharat.
-*Human–Machine literacy in non-native English contexts* is an operational and adaptive descriptor used to explain the framework’s purpose globally, without altering its origin, ownership, or conceptual identity.
+*Human–Machine literacy or (Human–Machine Cognitive Bridge) in non-native English contexts* is an operational and adaptive descriptor used to explain the framework’s purpose globally, without altering its origin, ownership, or conceptual identity.
 ### Naming Convention (Mandatory)

 HCAM™ (Hinglish Cognitive Anchoring Model™) is the official and conceptual framework name and must be used as-is in all references, documentation, and contributions.

-“Human–Machine literacy in non-native English contexts” may be used only as an explanatory or operational descriptor and must not be treated as a replacement name.
+“Human–Machine literacy or (Human–Machine Cognitive Bridge) in non-native English contexts” may be used only as an explanatory or operational descriptor and must not be treated as a replacement name.

 🛡️ Knowledge Integrity